BasileBux/Kenzan/docs/settings.md

 - Description: Font family to use in the editor
 - Setting: `font_family`
-- Default: "GeistMonoNerdFont-Regular"
+- Default: "GeistMonoNerdFont-Regular" >> to be defined.
+Need an easy fallback

 #### Options

-`string` values
+`string` values.
+Can be font name or path to the font file.

 ## Font size